istio/istio.io/content/en/blog/2019/v1beta1-authorization-policy/index.md

      {}
     {{< /text >}}

 Make sure the `v1beta1` policy is working as expected and then you can delete the `v1alpha1` policies from the cluster.

 ### Automation of the Migration

 To help ease the migration, the `istioctl experimental authz convert` command is provided to automatically convert the `v1alpha1` policies to the `v1beta1` policy.

-You can evaluate the command but please be noted it's still experimental in Istio 1.4 and currently doesn't support the full `v1alpha1` semantics.
+You can evaluate the command but it is experimental in Istio 1.4 and doesn't support the full `v1alpha1` semantics as of the date of this blog post.

-We are actively working on the command to support the full `v1alpha1` semantics which should be available in the following Istio 1.4 patch releases.
+The command to support the full `v1alpha1` semantics is expected in a patch release following Istio 1.4.

-## Summary

-The Istio `v1beta1` authorization policy is a major update to the previous `v1alpha1` RBAC policy with the design principle of aligning with Istio configuration model, improving user experience by simplifying the API and supporting more use cases (e.g. Ingress/Egress gateway support) without introducing much complexity.

-The `v1beta1` policy is not backward compatible and requires a one time conversion.
-A tool is provided to automate this process.

-The previous configuration resources `ClusterRbacConfig`, `ServiceRole`, and `ServiceRoleBinding` will not be supported from Istio 1.6 onwards.